BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 Conquering this challenge is precisely what a best-in-class inference engine is designed to do.
 Our custom `llama.cpp`-based engine, running on top of CoreML, acts as a master orchestrator.
 Under the hood, it aggressively fuses supported operations into single, optimized kernels to minimize the number of partitions.
 It intelligently schedules tasks and manages memory, using smaller quantized tensors to reduce the data transfer penalty.
 The goal is to collapse as many of these boundaries as possible and keep the computation on the hyper-efficient Neural Engine for as long as possible.

-This delicate dance of hardware orchestration is the reality of running LLMs on an iPhone.
-It’s a constant battle to make new, cutting-edge AI research fit onto a piece of hardware with a fixed, unchanging set of capabilities, and it can only be won with sophisticated, low-level engineering.

 <div class="mermaid">
 sequenceDiagram
     participant User